backstage/backstage/.changeset/fuzzy-buses-shop.md

 '@backstage/plugin-catalog': patch
 ---

-Fix link for 'View TechDocs' button on entity's page so kind and namespace are lowercased in url path.
+Fix link for 'View TechDocs' button on entity's page: kind should be in lowercase by default, uppercase could be enabled if `techdocs.legacyUseCaseSensitiveTripletPaths` is set to `true`.